Welcome to Reception

 Expressive Arts and Design

-This has two main focuses – Being Imaginative and Exploring and Using Media and Materials
+This has two main focuses – Creating with Materials and Being imaginative and Expressive.

 Throughout all of our areas of learning and development are the Early Years Foundation Stage ‘Characteristics of Effective Learning’ – ‘Playing and Exploring’, ‘Active Learning’ and ‘Creating and Thinking Critically’.
 These are at the heart of our curriculum, planning and provision.
 Learning through play is one of the best ways for children to engage in their learning and contextualise what they are doing.
 Our indoor and outdoor provision is planned to ensure it is stimulating, engaging and interactive.
 It encourages the children to discover for themselves and to explore their environment and be challenged.